 Do not open your PS4 while it is running or with any cables attached to it.
 It is always safer to remove all peripherals such as USB cables, audio cables, video cables, and especially the power cable.
 Yes, keeping the power cable connected does ground the PS4 and it’s often okay to leave it connected while working inside the case.
 But, even the tiny trace of moisture from canned air can cause trouble if the components are getting power.

 Next, move your PS4 to a well-ventilated area such as your backyard or garage.
 This is especially important to consider if your PS4 has built up a lot of dust that will be blowing around.
 Breathing all that old, accumulated dust isn’t good for you and if you’re in an enclosed space, the dust is just going to settle back on your stuff—including back on your game console.

-If you’re limited on space just be sure to keep a vacuum (not for cleaning the inside of the PS4; more on that soon) nearby for a quick clean up afterwards.
-And if you’re worried about inhaling dust, you can always stop at your local hardware stop to pick up a cheap dust mask for less than $5.
+If you’re limited on space just be sure to keep a vacuum (not for cleaning the inside of the PS4; more on that soon) nearby for a quick clean-up afterward.
+And if you’re worried about inhaling dust, you can always stop at your local hardware shop to pick up a cheap dust mask for less than $5.

 Also, it is advisable to wear a dust mask or respirator if you want to avoid breathing in any of the dust and dirt you remove from the PS4.

 Before you begin opening your PS4’s case, you’ll need to gather your cleaning tools.
 We highly recommend not using a vacuum to clean the dust off your PS4’s components.
 This can create a static buildup and could potentially fry important electrical components on your motherboard, video card, and other places.
 It’s just a bad idea, so spare yourself the agony and pick up a compressed air can.